libapps/libapps-mirror/HACK.md

 The tarball can be created with the libdot/bin/node_modules_create_bundle script and then uploaded to the gs://chromeos-localmirror/secureshell/distfiles/ site.
-Then update the NODE_MODULES_HASH setting in libdot/bin/node.sh.
+Then update the NODE_MODULES_HASH setting in libdot/bin/libdot.py.

 For example, to update it, run the script and follow its directions.
-You'll want to create & upload a new gerrit commit for the node.sh file too.
+You'll want to create & upload a new gerrit commit for the libdot.py file too.
 ```sh
 # Create the bundle.
 This will also prune & upgrade modules.
 $ ./libdot/bin/node_modules_create_bundle